metaleap/gerbil-lsp/lsp/notes.md

 Mandatory fields per list item:
   - **infos** — list of [`InfoItem`](#defstruct-infoitem-name-format-value)s (mandatory: at least the `'name` one)
-  - **children** — to make the hierarchy tree happen, list of zero or more direct-descendant symbol defs, ie. locals (each same 2-field struct as this)
+  - **children** — to make the hierarchy tree happen (if wanted by the caller), list of zero or more direct-descendant symbol defs, ie. locals (each of the same struct type as this item)
   - **range-full**: start and end position of the _whole form_ of the symbol def/decl, ie. from the opening `(` up-to-and-including the closing `)`
   - **range-name**: start and end position of the identifier only (ie the `foo` in `(def foo 123)`)